gmzi/blog-demo/README.md

 ## Usage

-1. Clone repo and config your local instance
+1. Clone repo.
-    - (optionally configure your local instance:)
+    - optionally configure your local instance:
         - `git remote add instance <instance_url>`
         - stage and commit local changes.
         - `git push -u instance <branchName>` push to remote instance only.
         - `git pull origin master` pull changes from template.
 2. `npm install` packages.
 3. Setup the database to store your posts (we're using [mongodb](https://www.mongodb.com) for this demo).
 4. Create .env.local file with these variables: